hank-ai/darknet/README_ONNX.md

 # ONNX

 The ONNX export tool is optional in the Darknet/YOLO codebase.
-To build and use this tool, you also need to install support for Google Protocol Buffers.
+To build and use this tool, you also need to install support for Google Protocol Buffers prior to building and installing Darknet/YOLO.

 On Ubuntu Linux, this is done using:

-    sudo apt-get install libprotobuf-dev
+    sudo apt-get install libprotobuf-dev protobuf-compiler

 On Windows, this is done using: